-Following the Centers for Medicare & Medicaid Services’ (CMS) April 2018 rule proposal comes the finalization of the “Promoting Interoperability” rule (PI, formerly known as the Meaningful Use program).
-CMS hopes that by reshaping the rule to be more concise and less burdensome, more eligible physicians, hospitals, and critical access hospitals (CAHs) can worry less about paperwork and focus on ensuring transparent provider-patient health information exchange as they transition into the PI program’s third and final stage in 2019.5,6
+Following the Centers for Medicare & Medicaid Services’ (CMS) April 2018 rule proposal announcement, comes the finalization of the “Promoting Interoperability” rule (PI, formerly known as the Meaningful Use program, or Medicare and Medicaid EHR Incentive Program).
+CMS hopes that by reshaping the rule to be more concise and less burdensome, more eligible physicians, hospitals, and critical access hospitals (CAHs) can start worrying less about paperwork and shift their focus on ensuring transparent provider-patient health information exchange and transitioning into the PI program’s third and final stage in 2019.5,6

 - For new and returning EPs: Final EHR reporting period of at least 90 consecutive days, any time within each calendar year for 2019 and 2020.